A survey has revealed that only 57 % of men clean their sex toys every time they use them, and more than a third never clean their sex toys at all.

 Not only that, but your sex toys will last longer if you clean them regularly.
 The materials they’re made from are likely to break down quicker if left covered in bodily fluids and allowed to breed bacteria.

 So to summarise, you need to clean your sex toys because: a) general hygiene; b) STIs; c) safety concerns for partners; d) they will last longer; e) it’s icky not to.

 Are there any circumstances in which you can get away without cleaning sex toys?

 If you use a disposable barrier like a condom or dental dam with a sex toy, then yes.
-You can use your sex toy without worrying about cleaning it afterwards – just throw the barrier away and you’re done.
+You can use your sex toy without worrying about cleaning it afterward – just throw the barrier away and you’re done.

-Insertables and wands can easily have condoms put on them, and dental dams can be used to cover most surfaces (an easy homemade dental dam is a condom you’ve cut open, if the area that needs covering is small enough).
+Insertables and wands can easily have condoms put on them, and dental dams can be used to cover most surfaces (an easy homemade dental dam is a condom you’ve cut open if the area that needs covering is small enough).
 Make sure they’re non-lubricated condoms, though, because the lube could react with the sex toy material.

-If you’re sharing a sex toy with a person you’re not fluid-bonded with (i.e. you would use condoms for penetrative sex to avoid spread of STIs), then you should always use condoms when you share sex toys too.
+If you’re sharing a sex toy with a person you’re not fluid-bonded with (i.e. you would use condoms for penetrative sex to avoid the spread of STIs), then you should always use condoms when you share sex toys too.